Session 0 - Module A: Historical Context & Evolution¶

 The structured message format ensures all agents understand who sent what information when, enabling reliable coordination even in complex multi-agent scenarios.

-Part 3: Industry Adoption Timeline (5 minutes)¶
+Part 3: Industry Adoption Timeline - From Labs to Boardrooms¶

 Framework Development (2023-2024)¶